 How many physicians and surgeons do you have?

 Surgical Solutions Network prides itself on working with some of the most highly skilled surgeons in Canada.
-Our network of surgeons are renowned specialists and are board certified by the Royal College of Physicians and Surgeons of Canada.
+Our network of surgeons are renowned specialists and are fellowship-trained by the Royal College of Physicians and Surgeons of Canada.